kovidgoyal/calibre/manual/faq.rst

 calibre and the file syncing tool do not try to access the calibre library at the same time.
-In other words, **do not** run the file syncing tool and calibre at the same time. calibre libraries should never be shared between users and you should never open a calibre library you get from an untrusted source.
+In other words, **do not** run the file syncing tool and calibre at the same time. calibre libraries should never be shared between users and you should never open a calibre library you get from an untrusted source, as that is a security risk.

 Even with these tools there is danger of data corruption/loss, so only do this if you are willing to live with that risk.
 In particular, be aware that